+II.
 Why should investors base the stock types they choose on the overall state of the stock market and the economy?

 Because there’s strength in numbers.
 When the majority of investors are bullish on the economy and the stock market, most stocks tend to move higher.
 This means you can ride that wave with cyclical stocks and most likely produce hefty gains.